Odometers Guidelines

 - A vehicle sold directly by the manufacturer to an agency of the United States in conformity with contractual specifications

-The same person cannot represent the seller and buyer for the odometer statement transaction when signing for the Federal Odometer Disclosure Statement.
+The same person cannot represent the seller and buyer on the following odometer statement forms:

 ![]() |